-Most people experiencing social phobia will try to avoid situations that provoke dread or otherwise cause them much distress.
+Most people with social phobia will try to avoid situations that cause distress.

 Diagnosing social phobia

 Social phobia disrupts normal life, interfering with career or social relationships.
-It often runs in families and may be accompanied by depression or alcoholism.
-Social phobia often begins around early adolescence or even younger.
-Approximately 7% of American adults ages 18 to 54 experience social phobia in a given year.
+It often runs in families and may be happen along with depression or alcoholism.
+Social phobia often starts in early adolescence or even younger.

 What is agoraphobia?

-The anxiety associated with agoraphobia is so severe that panic attacks are not unusual.
-Individuals with agoraphobia typically try to avoid the location or cause of their fear.
+The anxiety of agoraphobia is so severe that panic attacks are not unusual.
+People with agoraphobia often try to avoid the location or cause of their fear.
 Agoraphobia involves fear of situations like the following: